peterhajas/MobileNotifier/Readme.md

 Due to the way the software functions, MobileNotifier requires a jailbroken iOS device running MobileSubstrate, Activator and Preference Loader.
 MobileNotifier will inform you of missing dependencies upon install.

+MobileNotifier now includes a pretty awesome new companion app: MobileNukifier!
+MobileNukifier does what it sounds like - it deletes your MobileNotifier directory (/var/mobile/Library/MobileNotifier/) containing your notifications, and resprings the phone.
+This clears things out, and allows for easier testing once new versions are released.

 Building
 --------